RemiPR/Erasmus-BIP-Scheme-Scanner/README.md

 # 🔍 Scheme Scanner

 Scheme Scanner is a full-stack web application designed to scan and analyze PFD and P&ID schemes in real-time using your device's camera.
 You can also upload pre-captured images or files for scanning.
-The application utilizes a machine learning model, trained from scratch on 9,000+ images, ensuring accurate and efficient scheme detection.
+The application utilizes a custom machine learning model, trained from scratch on 9,000+ images, ensuring accurate and efficient scheme detection.

 ## 📑 Table of Contents
 - ⭐ [Features](#features)